emmgfx/SameHeightElements/README.md

 ==================

-SameHeightElements is a tiny script that finds the height of a selected lements defined by the jQuery selector and applies the higer value to all the elements.
+SameHeightElements is a tiny script that finds the height of a selected elements defined by the jQuery selector and applies the highest value to all the elements.
 It works pretty well with Bootstrap columns.

 ***